ArianYN/h1-projekt-techvendo/README.md

 # Website Features
 - **Account Management**: Users can create accounts, log in, and manage their profiles.

-- **Product Listings:** Users can add, and delete their PC part listings, complete with descriptions and specifications
+- **Product Listings:** Users can add their PC part listings, complete with descriptions and specifications

 - **Search and Filter:** Users can search for specific PC parts and filter results based on various criteria.